josefadamcik/josefadamcik.cz/_posts/2019-11-02-esp8266-based-room-conditions-monitor-part-1.md

 ## Next time

 The third prototype was very successful and I decided to give it some nicer form.
-The next article will cover design a build of custom PCB with some unusual shape.
+The next article will cover a design and a build of a custom PCB with some unusual shape.

 ----
 ## Footnotes